 Traditional method for authentic Mediterranean pesto with basil, garlic, pine nuts, and olive oil using a mortar and pestle - or an immersion blender!
 Recipe can be made with cheese or without.

-- 2 cups fresh basil leaves removed from stems - buds and flowers discarded, firmly packed in measuring cup
+- 2 cups fresh basil leaves removed from stems - buds and flowers discarded, firmly packed in measuring cup (3.5 ounces basil if weighing with leaves and stems, or 2.75 ounces basil if weighing only leaves separate from stems)

 - 1-2 cloves garlic, or 3-4 cloves roasted garlic